 The Keystone Recreation, Park and Conservation Fund is a critical dedicated funding source for recreation and conservation projects, libraries, and historical preservation initiatives.
-The Keystone Fund enabling act requires that 15% of the state’s Realty Transfer Tax receipts be put into the Keystone Fund for distribution by the following state agencies:
+The Keystone Fund enabling act requires that 15% of the state’s realty transfer tax receipts be put into the Keystone Fund for distribution by the following state agencies:

-|Pennsylvania Department of Conservation & Natural Resources (DCNR)||
+|Pennsylvania Department of Conservation and Natural Resources (DCNR)||

-|Pennsylvania Historic & Museum Commission (PHMC)||
+|Pennsylvania Historic and Museum Commission (PHMC)||

 |Pennsylvania Department of Education (PDE)||